Nationstar Mortgage comes under scrutiny of New York regulator

-NEW YORK New York state's banking regulator on Wednesday requested information from Nationstar Mortgage LLC about its portfolio and mortgage servicing practices, saying that it has received hundreds of complaints from consumers as Nationstar's business has seen explosive growth.
+NEW YORK, March 5 The New York state banking regulator on Wednesday requested information from Nationstar Mortgage LLC about its portfolio and mortgage servicing practices, saying that it has received hundreds of complaints from consumers as Nationstar's business has seen explosive growth.

 Benjamin Lawsky, superintendent of New York's Department of Financial Services, sent a letter to Nationstar's chief executive, Jesse Bray, saying the agency had "significant concerns" that the growth of Nationstar and other non-bank mortgage servicers may "create capacity issues that put homeowners at risk."

+John Hoffmann, a spokesman for Lewisville, Texas-based Nationstar, did not immediately return a call for comment.

-Lawsky recently expressed similar concerns about Ocwen Financial Corp, the largest non-bank mortgage servicer, halting the company's purchase of servicing rights from Wells Fargo & Co last month.
+Lawsky recently expressed similar concerns about Ocwen Financial Corp, the largest non-bank mortgage servicer, halting the company's purchase of servicing right from Wells Fargo & Co last month.

 In Wednesday's letter, Lawsky said Nationstar's portfolio of loans serviced more than doubled from $126.5 billion of unpaid principal at the end of 2012 to $283.3 billion at the end of 2013.